MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Group.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-Group cmdlet to view existing group objects in your organization.
-This cmdlet returns security groups, mail-enabled security groups, distribution groups, and role groups.
+This cmdlet returns mail-enabled security groups, distribution groups, and role groups.
+This cmdlet does not return non mail-enabled security groups.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).